 Horseshoe Lake is in Jasper National Park, just 30km south from a little alpine town Jasper.
 Although it’s along the famous scenic road Icefields Parkway, stretching from Banff to Jasper, it’s not on many people’s radar.
 Many Canadian turquoise lakes are beautiful to look at, but Horseshoe Lake is considered an adventurous destination.

-Visiting Horseshoe Lake is great on a hot summer day.
+Visiting Horseshoe Lake is one of the best things to do in Canada in the summer.
 The water is crystal clear with amazing shades of green, surrounded by cliffs and very refreshing.
 It has a horseshoe shape and cliffs you can jump from, ranging from 1 to 20 meters.
 The water is quite cold for swimming but the adrenaline from cliff diving is what warms you up.

 There is only one advice I would give to anyone visiting – be careful and work your way up from a small cliff to a bigger one.
 Accidents are common usually caused by people whose bravery exceeds their cliff jumping skills.